futoin/specs/draft/ftn16_cid_tool.md

 * .packageChecksums = True, creates .package.checksums of files
 * .persistent - [], list of persistent read-write directory paths.
     - Content of related deployment package paths is copied to persistent location.
-* .writable - [], list of non-peristent read-write directory paths.
+* .writable - [], list of non-persistent read-write directory paths.
     - Can be used for version-specific caches.
 * .entryPoints - {], list of named entry points {}
     * .tool - name of the tool